-- The Utah Antidiscrimination & Labor Division (UALD) administers: - the Wage Payment Act;
+• The Utah Antidiscrimination and Labor Division (UALD) administers:

+- the Utah Payment of Wages Act;

-- the Utah Minimum Wage Act; and
+- the Utah Minimum Wage Act;

-- the Utah Antidiscrimination Act.
+- the Utah Antidiscrimination Act; and

+- the Utah Employment Selection Procedures Act

 - The Industrial Accidents Division (IAD) administers:

 - the Utah Workers' Compensation Act; and

 - the Utah Occupational Disease Act.

 - The Division of Occupational Safety and Health administers the Utah Occupational Safety and Health Act.